worm-emoji/api.me/README.md

-api.lukemil.es
+api.me
 ===============

-This API aggregates data about me into a single source.
+This API aggregates data about *you* into a single source.
 Data is refreshed constantly and cached, which provides real-time data with low latency.
-A live example where this real-time data is used can be found [on my website](https://lukemil.es/is/).
+A live example where this real-time data is used can be found [on Luke Miles' website](https://lukemil.es/is/).

 ## Endpoints

 ### Index

 [`/v1/`](https://api.lukemil.es/v1/): This is the index.
-Returns basic information about me such as age.
+Returns basic information about e such as age.
 Also lists all other endpoints.

 **Example response**
 ``` JSON